User guides

 Optional.
 Enter 0 if the provider does not supply a balance for this transaction.

-Instrument fields
+Security fields

 Required for: BUY, SELL, SPLIT, REVERSE SPLIT, MERGER IN, MERGER OUT, SPINOFF IN, SPINOFF OUT, DEPOT TRANSFER IN, DEPOT TRANSFER OUT.